SCP002/m3u_gen_acestream/README.md

   # The lower this value is, the more channels gets removed.
   availabilityUpdatedThreshold: 36h0m0s
   #
-  # Remove channels that does not respond with any content.
+  # Remove sources that does not respond with any content.
   removeDeadSources: false
   #
   # Try to read TS packets when removing dead sources.